 Political Ideas in Historial Context: From the French Revolution to Post-Communism

 By representing a systematic introduction to the major political ideas that emerged and developed in Europe, from the French Revolution to post-communism, the premise of this course investigates the concept that political ideas are always emerging and should be understood in specific historical contexts.
 Each class starts with an examination of the historical and cultural context, and connections are built between specific political ideas, works of art, and their historical context in an attempt to better understand the modern and contemporary history of European Civilization.
 The course gives special weight to Spain.
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.

 This course examines the sociological and political aspects of post-Franco Spain, emphasizing elements of change and continuity—the constitution, political parties, monarchy, populace, and immigration.
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.

 Spain in Cinema: Local and Global Perspectives

 The course analyzes different aspects of Spanish culture, history, and society through films.
 Both local and international productions are used to present historic events (Columbus’s travels, the Civil War), myths (Don Quixote, Don Juan) and artists (Goya, Picasso) that originate from Spain.
 Documentaries of international renown describe transitional and contemporary Spain.
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.

 Transatlantic Perspectives in Literature: Modern Narratives in Spain and the Americas

-The Time of the City: Barcelona and XX Century Latin American Literature
+The Time of the City: Barcelona and 20th-Century Latin American Literature

 Courses taught in Spanish